smarthomej/addons/bundles/org.smarthomej.binding.tuya/README.md

 For security reasons, select only the "Data Center" that your app is connected to (you can change that later if you select the wrong one).
 Select "IoT Core", "Authorization" and "Device Status Notification" as APIs.
 - You should be redirected to the "Overview" tab of your project.
-Write down (or copy) "Access ID/Client ID" and "Access Secret/Client Secret" (ypu can always look it up in your account).
+Write down (or copy) "Access ID/Client ID" and "Access Secret/Client Secret" (you can always look it up in your account).
 - In the upper menu bar, select the "Devices" tab, then go to "Link Tuya App Account" and link you App account.

+The next steps are performed in openHAB's Main UI:

 Add a `project` and enter your credentials (`username`/`password`, from the app - not your cloud account!) and the cloud project credentials (`accessId`/`accessSecret`).
 The `countryCode` is the international dial prefix of the country you registered your app in (e.g. `49` for Germany or `43` for Austria).